 GFM comes alive on any stage presented to them.
 Their favorite thing about playing is the response of the crowd.
 The way that everyone gets lost in the music mesmerizes them, and the power to control the actions of a room full of people excites them.
 Beyond the stage, the coolest thing to GFM about shows is the openness of the fans and the impact that their music is able to have on its listeners.
 They are overjoyed any time a fan explains their life-changing story, especially if they were encouraged by the girls’ music.
 GFM loves getting to know the fans beyond their social media tag.

 GFM is for fans of A Day To Remember, Butcher Babies, and Flyleaf.

 GFM created their own genre, why?
 Because they can: BEAUTYCORE

 Well now you know a little more about GFM.
 Are they any good?
 I don’t know, you be the judge:

 GFM has shared the stage with artists such as Motionless in White, Breaking Benjamin, Thousand Foot Krutch, Demon Hunter, A Day To Remember, Disturbed, Halestorm, Chelsea Grin, All That Remains, and Drowning Pool.

-Their song “Graveyard of Identities” was #6 on Billboard CHR Charts, their song “On The Inside” was #9 on the Billboard CHR Charts
+Their song “Taking Over” was #1 on the CMW Charts for 4 weeks in a row.
+Their song “Graveyard of Identities” was #6 on Billboard CHR Charts.
+Their song “On the Inside” was #9 on the Billboard CHR Charts.

 Welcome to the resistance; we have been waiting for you